Welcome to Jiwo Paro

 We Provide Access to Sustainable Financing

 Globally, women face greater exclusion in every Geography and across every income level.
-Yet access to finance remains a critical element in the process of socio-economic transformation of developing nations.
-Jiwo Paro seeks to expand access to finance for the female entrepreneurs who have the requisite skills, conviction and grit but lack access to capital.
+Expanding access to finance is critical element in women's' socio-economic transformation.
+Inspired by the global success of microfinance, Jiwo Paro seeks to expand access to finance for the female entrepreneurs who have the requisite skills, conviction and grit for business.
 We empower them with the tools and resources to oversome the highly discriminatory delivery of credit, the lack of collateral and illiteracy which bars women out of formal financial system.

 Jiwo Paro seeks to empower them by providing financial services and microenterprise training and be their trusted partner on the journey of growth and prosperity.
 We provide them the tools of the trade and microfinance loans and gradually graduate them to become microentrepreneurs who participate fully in formal financial inclusion.

-Through the Biashara clubs, women pool together rotating savings among respective group members.
-They also exchange business opportunities and receive mentorship, market information and best practises from the more established peers.These clubs, thus, create an ecosystem that allows for women entrepreneurs and business owners to grow by leveraging existing market systems, streamlining access to financial services.Read More
+Through the Biashara clubs, women in small enterprises pool together rotating savings among respective group members.
+They also exchange business opportunities and receive mentorship, market information and best practises from the more established peers.These clubs, thus, create an ecosystem that allows for women entrepreneurs and business owners to grow by leveraging existing market systems.Read More

-Where credit access is limited, and options are scarce for women, a financial literacy training can be the difference between hope and destitution for women micro entrepreneurs.
-Prior to accessing micro loans, women are taught responsible borrowing, saving, book keeping which translates to the 97% repayment rate..Read More
+In a market where access to finance is limited, and options are scarce for women, financial literacy training can be the difference between hope and destitution for women micro entrepreneurs.
+Prior to accessing micro loans, women are taught responsible borrowing, saving, book keeping which translates to the 97% repayment rate.Read More

 Latest News & Stories